A-I-nstein/STM32_DHT11_Driver/README.md

 * STM32CubeIDE (or compatible ARM-based IDE)
 * GNU ARM Embedded Toolchain

+### Timer Configuration
+Configure a timer running at exactly 1 MHz (clock cycle of 1 μs).
+Refer the "Timer Configuration" section in [this](https://stm32world.com/wiki/STM32_Microsecond_Delay) link for more information.

 ### Pinout Configuration

 The demo application is configured to use the following pins on the STM32: